 If you visit during dry season (January – April), the forestry will not be green like when we went.
 During those months, the weather is very dry so the trees and forest turn yellow.

-What Else to Know About Bahia de los Piratas and Playa Real
+What Else to Know About Playa Real

-- Since it is a turtle nesting beach, please make sure to collect your garbage, don’t leave a mess, don’t make bonfires or bring dogs to the beach.
-No vehicles are allowed on the beach either.
-Someone told us camping is not allowed either.
+Since it is a turtle nesting beach, please make sure to collect your garbage.
+Don’t leave a mess, make bonfires or bring dogs to the beach.

 Read about other beaches like this one!